 Easy access to information and formal and informal education will enhance the development and employment-chances of self-employment within the social economy for young people.
 The focus on the Tulbagh area as a pilot project gives Essen the possibility to give sufficient support.
 Essen and the whole of Flanders have a strong developed youth policy.

 Strong IGR relations have been forced to ensure sustainable programmes for the youth of Tulbagh.
-Although this centre is a hope for many unemployed youth in Tulbagh the twining Federal Programme experience two major challenges:
+This Centre is a hope for many unemployed youth in Tulbagh.